Enquire Now

 Paracetamol & Berocca: The hangover cure of champions.
 Hand these out at breakfast and you will be loved forever.

 Rehydration Salts (Dioralyte): Essential for surviving a heavy weekend in hot destinations like Benidorm or Ibiza.
+(Or even Newquay if it’s the height of summer!)

 A Printed Map/Hotel Card: Phones die.
 Data roaming fails.
 A physical card with the hotel address in the local language (especially in Eastern Europe) is a lifesaver for lost stags.